Cathedral of Christ the King (Atlanta)

 The Cathedral of Christ the King is a Catholic church in the Buckhead district of Atlanta, Georgia, United States.
 It serves as the cathedral for the Archdiocese of Atlanta.

 The parish of Christ the King had been established in 1936 by Bishop Gerald O'Hara of the Diocese of Savannah in response to population growth in the suburbs to the north of Atlanta.
 On behalf of the diocese, O'Hara purchased several acres of land along Peachtree Road in Buckhead that had previously been owned by the Knights of the Ku Klux Klan, using that group's former headquarters as a temporary church building and rectory.
 The following year, Atlanta was elevated to the status of co-cathedral city in the diocese, alongside Savannah, with Christ the King selected to be the co-cathedral.
 Work on a dedicated church building began in 1937 and continued into the next year, being dedicated in January 1939.
-In 1956, with the creation of the Archdiocese of Atlanta, Christ the King became the sole cathedral in its territory.
+In 1956, with the creation of the diocese of Atlanta, Christ the King became the sole cathedral in its territory.
 In 1962, the diocese was elevated to the status of an archdiocese, making Christ the King the seat of the region's archbishop.

 The cathedral was designed in the French Gothic style by architect Henry D. Dagit Jr., though lacking in more intricate details typically associated with the style, such as flying buttresses.
 The primary materials used in its construction included Indiana limestone and granite and marble primarily quarried from in-state, and the interior was large enough to accommodate about 700 people.
-The church contains 65 stained-glass windows designed by Willet Studios of Philadelphia.
+The church contains 65 stained glass windows designed by Willet Stained Glass Studios.
 As of 2012, the church had a membership of about 5,200 families.
 Meanwhile, as of 2003, Christ the King School, an affiliated K–8 school, had a membership of over 500 students.